ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 #### Build and Test

 The build and test workflow can be found on [@fig:Buildtest].
-The activity diagram shows how GitHub ensures what is merged into main does not damage it.
+The activity diagram shows how GitHub ensures that what is merged into main does not damage it.

 This workflow is run on a pull request every time a commit is made to the branch belonging to the pull request.